ng-Classic/ng-classic/aio/content/guide/doc-prepare-to-edit.md

 ## Set up your workspaces

-The Angular Classicdocumentation is stored with the Angular Classicframework code in a GitHub source code repository, also called a *repo*, at:
+The Angular Classic documentation is stored with the Angular Classic framework code in a GitHub source code repository, also called a *repo*, at:
 [https://github.com/ng-classic/ng-classic](https://github.com/ng-classic/ng-classic).
 To contribute documentation to Angular, you need:

 *   A GitHub account

-*   A *fork* of the Angular Classicrepo in your personal GitHub account.
+*   A *fork* of the Angular Classic repo in your personal GitHub account.

     This guide refers to your personal GitHub account as `personal`.
     You must replace `personal` in a GitHub reference with your GitHub username.